lililwavezlilil/Clone-Hero-Universal-Song-Matcher/README.md

 • Updates tracks that you downloaded and extracted to your Clone Hero songs folder as added to library/owned highlighted in green

-• Lists all songs in a 1:1 mirror image to the current RhythmVerse page
+• Lists all songs in a 1:1 mirror image to the current RhythmVerse, CHORUS ENCORE, or CUSTOM SONGS CENTRAL webpage

-• Allows loading more songs/scrolling, search filters, and refreshing of RhythmVerse following perfectly along
+• Allows loading more songs/scrolling, search filters, and refreshing of RhythmVerse, CHORUS ENCORE, and CUSTOM SONGS CENTRAL following perfectly along

+• Removes the songs from the associated webpage in the terminal window whenever RhythmVerse, CHORUS ENCORE, or CUSTOM SONGS CENTRAL is closed

 🟢 **Green:** *Highlights tracks you already own in your library*